learn-fediverse/fedipedia/blog/2023-07-18-what-is-activitypub/index.md

 That said, any extensions implemented in a [Fediverse](/docs/glossary/fediverse) software needs to be supported in other such software, in order for that extension to be fully comprehensible.

-Fortunately, software that don't offer support for such extensions can fallback to showing merely what it does understand so-far, as well as post a link to the original [content](/docs/glossary/content).
+Fortunately, software that don't offer support for such extensions can fallback to showing merely what it does understand so far, as well as include a link to the original [content](/docs/glossary/content).

 ## What else is ActivityPub useful for?

 ActivityPub is based very heavily on the concept of an [actor](/docs/glossary/actor), and employs a pattern called the "actor model".
-In the actor model as used by ActivityPub, an actor can send messages to other actors.
+In the actor model—as used by ActivityPub—an actor can send messages to other actors.

 Actors are often associated with an [account](/docs/glossary/account), but don't always need to be.
-An actor can simply be a [bot](/docs/glossary/bot) that merely [reposts](/docs/glossary/repost) content not explicitly on that platform the bot is posting on.
+An actor can be a [bot](/docs/glossary/bot) that merely [reposts](/docs/glossary/repost) content not explicitly on that platform the bot is posting on.
 This is especially useful for services that expose an ActivityPub endpoint.

 In other words, an ActivityPub actor doesn't need to be a user.

 A good example of this is an ActivityPub [group](/docs/glossary/group) actor.

 With a group actor, you can implement the concept of a group, where people can post to it by sending a note to a group.
-Once a note has been posted, the group will share that note to anyone who follows that group.
+Once a note has been posted, the group will boost that note to anyone who follows that group.

+Both /kbin and Lemmy heavily use the ActivityPub group actor.

 ## In Summary